cloudarts/transmit64/README.md

 # transmit64
-An experimental data transmitter from PC to C64 via Arduino
+An experimental data transmitter from PC to C64 via Arduino.
+Stil very much WIP.